 Creating a budget

-Step 1: Note your net income
+Step 1: Calculate your net income

 Step 2: Track your spending

-Step 3: Set your goals
+Step 3: Set realistic goals

 Step 4: Make a plan

-Step 5: Adjust your habits if necessary
+Step 5: Adjust your spending to stay on budget

-Lastly, if the numbers still aren’t adding up, you can look at adjusting your fixed expenses.
-Doing so will be much more difficult and require greater discipline, but on close inspection a “need” may just be a “hard to part with.”
+If the numbers still aren’t adding up, look at adjusting your fixed expenses.
+Could you, for instance, save more by shopping around for a better rate on auto or homeowners insurance?
 Such decisions come with big trade-offs, so make sure you carefully weigh your options.